mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 3. We must pass the flag :code:`-fuse-ld=lld` to Clang when we invoke the linker.

-Aside from this flag and a couple other technical details, :code:`ld` and :code:`lld` have exactly the same usage.
+Aside from this flag and a couple other technical details, the three linkers have exactly the same usage.

 ..  _buildc_compiler_linker_g:

 Debugging Symbols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The flag :code:`-g` is ignored by the :code:`ld` and :code:`lld` linkers altogether, and is only accepted for compatibility with other tools.
+The flag :code:`-g` is ignored by the all three linkers altogether, and is only accepted for compatibility with other tools.

 :code:`-rdynamic` is important to debugging, as it ensures all the symbols needed by debugging are put in the proper places by the linker.
 (That's